frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 "We experience those powerful and comforting words of the Psalm: 'It is he who forgives all your guilt, who heals every one of your ills, who redeems your life from the grave, who crowns you with love and compassion.

-"'The Lord is compassion and love, slow to anger and rich in mercy. ...
+The Lord is compassion and love, slow to anger and rich in mercy. ...
 He does not treat us according to our sins, nor repay us according to our faults.
 For as the heavens are high above the earth, so strong is his love for those who fear him.
-As far as the east is from the west, so far does He remove our sins'" (Ps.103:3-4,8,10-12).
+As far as the east is from the west, so far does he remove our sins'" (Ps.103:3-4,8,10-12).

 "The sacrament of Reconciliation," he says, "is not only a magnificent spiritual gift, but also a decisive, essential, and fundamental step on